Impact: A Riverdale PD Series Prequel

 On their first day, the pair get put on a hit and run that left one young girl dead and two families forever altered.
 When a witness leads them to a member of one of the city’s most powerful families, the two must put aside their differences to close the case – and keep their star witness alive.

-To purchase your ebook copy of Impact, please visit one of the retailers listed on my BookBaby Bookshop.
+To purchase your ebook copy of Impact, please visit one of the retailers listed here.

 To read an excerpt on Wattpad, click here.

 Not convinced you’ll like it?
-Please read my very first (and, so far, only) editorial review!
-From Readers’ Favorite:
+Please read the Five Star review from Readers’ Favorite:

 Reviewed by Katelyn Hensel for Readers’ Favorite